-Box truck noise (between midnight and 2 AM) is expected to exceed criteria at the property line and subjectively approach inaudibility at all residences.
+Box truck noise (between midnight and 2 AM) is expected to meet criteria at the property line and subjectively approach inaudibility at all residences.
+The box truck delivery path involves a stop at the vestibule near the front end of the site, then turning around to exit.
+Box trucks are not expected to enter the drive-thru pass-by near the property line.